Basic Internal Control Policy

 (1) The Audit & Supervisory Board Members attending important meetings

-The Audit & Supervisory Board Members shall attend the Board of Directors Meetings and receive reports on execution of duties and other important matters and also attend the Corporate Management Committee and other important meetings.
+The Audit & Supervisory Board Members shall attend the Board of Directors Meetings and receive reports from Directors on execution of duties and other important matters, and also attend the Corporate Management Committee and other important meetings.

 (2) Reporting by officers and employees to the Audit & Supervisory Board Members

-The President holds meetings with the Audit & Supervisory Board Members on a regular basis, reports on execution of duties and exchange opinions.
-Other Directors, Group CEOs, COOs and Corporate Staff Group General Managers report their duty execution status to the Audit & Supervisory Board Members every year.
-Marubeni develops a system for Directors, Audit & Supervisory Board Members and employees of Marubeni Group companies, or those who received a report from them, to report directly or indirectly to the Audit & Supervisory Board Members.
+The President holds meetings with the Audit & Supervisory Board Members on a regular basis, reports on execution of duties, and exchange opinions.
+Other Directors, Group CEOs, the CDIO, Division COOs and Corporate Staff Group General Managers report their duty execution status to the Audit & Supervisory Board Members every year.
+Officers immediately report to the Audit & Supervisory Board Members when they discover that there is a concern that the Corporation will suffer significant damage.
+Marubeni develops a system for Directors, Audit & Supervisory Board Members, and employees of Marubeni Group companies, or those who received a report from them, to report directly or indirectly to the Audit & Supervisory Board Members.
 Notwithstanding the above, the Audit & Supervisory Board Members may seek report from officers and employees whenever necessary.
 Marubeni has in place a system to ensure that the person who made a report to the Audit & Supervisory Board Members would not be treated unfairly at Marubeni or Marubeni Group companies because of the concerned report.

 8. Other systems necessary to ensure effective audits by Audit & Supervisory Board Members